-But nowhere did Joseph leave a direct statement of how the endowment ceremony came to be.
-The History of the Church account of that first Nauvoo endowment quotes him as saying, "All these things referred to in this [Endowment] council are always governed by the principle of revelation" (5:2).
-This "quotation" actually was an anachronistic reconstruction by Willard Richards composed between 14-18 April 1845, reportedly based on a very brief, incomplete entry from the Book of the Law of the Lord; there is a gap in Joseph Smith's diary between October 1839 and December 1842.
-On so important and central an ordinance, it is striking that there is no revelatory document extant nor any known contemporary references to a revelation by either Joseph or his associates.
+revelation" (HC 5:2).
+This "quotation" actually was an anachronistic reconstruction 12 by Willard Richards composed between 14-18 April 1845, reportedly based on a very brief, incomplete entry from the Book of the Law of the Lord.
+13 (There is a gap in Joseph Smith's diary between October 1839 and December 1842.)
+On so important and central an ordinance, it is striking that there is no revelatory document extant, nor are there any known contemporary references to a revelation by either Joseph or his associates.

-With respect to the issue of direct revelation, most of the revelations in the Doctrine and Covenants came about as a result of particular needs of the Church or individuals.
+With respect to the issue of direct revelation, most of the revelations in the Doctrine and Covenants came about as a result of particular needs of the church or individuals.
 Important doctrines (for example, the Word of Wisdom and the United Order) developed when outside forces and movements focused Joseph's attention upon a problem in a particular way.
 Thus, it seems reasonable to inquire about such influences on the temple ceremony as well.

-Our inquiry begins with the framework of the temple ceremony which, as Talmage indicates, retells the plan of salvation - the creation, fall, and atonement.
-As a culmination of Joseph Smith's developing theology that human beings were not only the offspring of God but potential gods themselves, the temple provided a synthesis of Mormon beliefs in the origin and purpose of human beings and a sacred ritual that reunited them for a brief time with God as a life of righteousness and ordinances performed through proper authority would unite them forever in the afterlife.
-This instructional material is drawn quite directly from sacred scripture introduced by Joseph in his revision of the Bible, pertinent sections of which are now published in the book of Moses and the book of Abraham.
+Our inquiry begins with the framework of the temple ceremony which, as Talmage indicates, retells the plan of salvation: the creation, fall, and atonement.
+As a culmination of Joseph Smith's developing theology that human beings were not only the offspring of God but also potential gods themselves, the temple provided a synthesis of Mormon beliefs in the origin and purpose of human beings and a sacred ritual which reunited them for a brief time with God, even as a life of righteousness and ordinances performed through proper authority would unite them forever in the afterlife.
+This instructional material is drawn directly from sacred scripture introduced by Joseph in his revision of the Bible, pertinent sections of which are now published in the book of Moses and the book of Abraham.